goosetav/clubhouse-webhooks/README.md

-# jira-github-webhooks
+# clubhouse-webhooks

 script to automate setting up github webhooks

-## History

-When setting up Atlassian OnDemand's DVCS connector, it did not correctly create webhooks in Github to push back to Jira nor did it provide any error messages.

-As per https://confluence.atlassian.com/jirakb/slow-appearing-commits-from-bitbucket-or-github-in-jira-779160823.html you can manually add them.

-Rather than going through each repo and setting them up manually, this script automates the process.

 ## Usage/Installation

 ### pre-requisites

-  * Atlassian OnDemand username/password
-  * the DVCS connector configured and setup (if you see XML here, it is working: https://YOUR_SUBDOMAIN.atlassian.net/rest/bitbucket/1.0/repositories)
+  * a [clubhouse account](https://clubhouse.io) and your clubhouse webhook URL ("cog menu" > integrations > github)
   * A github token generated at https://github.com/settings/tokens
     * add these scopes: admin:repo_hook, repo
+  * the organization you want to wire up in clubhouse
-  * a ruby environment
+  * a ruby environment to run the script

 ### setup
 ```